flowagentnu/1rel-documentation/docs/site-settings/site-settings-general.md

 ```
 In this example, a support portal URL is added to the site.
 This can be accessed by choosing the `user icon` in the top navigation bar, and then `Support`

-A buttons is added to the main dashboard, for the users to interact with.
+A buttons is added to the main dashboard, for the users to interact with..

 :::warning Incomplete Documentation
 The documentation is missing screenshots for support and buttons.